 Queen Valley Mule Ranch Saddle Review

-This ia a review of how my Queen Valley Mule Ranch (QVM) Trail Lite saddle performed when I rode it 7 months and 2,300 miles from North Carolina to Idaho.
+This is a review of how my Queen Valley Mule Ranch (QVM) Trail Lite saddle performed after I rode it 7 months and 2,300 miles from North Carolina to Idaho.

 I may be calling this a “review” but it’s more like one of those destruction tests where they beat the hell out of whatever they’re testing and report on what’s left at the end.